rmiesen/ChefConf-2018/Day2/01-keynote.md

  * The key to shifting left.
  * Application as the unit of deployment is a _game changer_.

+## Do Change
+**Jeremy Winter:** Partner Director of Program Management, Microsoft.

+### Habitat in Azure
+ * Azure: Productive + Hybrid + Intelligent + Trusted.
+   + Hybrid: Support for diverse cloud, legacy environments.
+ * Azure Kubernetes Service (AKS)
+   + Fully managed Kubernetes orchestration service.
+   + Auto patching, auto scaling, auto updates.
+   + Use  the full Kubernetes ecosystem.
+ * Habitat walkthrough:
+   + Start with either `hab init` or a Visual Studio plugin to scaffold out a Habitat configuration file (called a "plan").
+     - See <https://www.habitat.sh/docs/glossary/#glossary-scaffolding> and <https://www.habitat.sh/tutorials/sample-app/mac/> for examples, more details.
+   + Build the Habitat package and upload it to the on-premises enterprise server or public FOSS (not for Enterprise, obviously), then deploy it to Azure as a container (or anything else really)
+ * Azure cloud shell: contains a lot of developer tools and the azure CLI (azcli).
+Now ships with InSpec.

+### Advice:
+> (About change) "Stagnation is more dangerous than change." (printed out on a color dot matrix printer in 2008).

 #### Questions:
  * For Habitat: what about running test suites and validation suites as part of Habitat?
 Is that possible?